| 1970 Jaguar E-Type Fixed Head Coupe

 Set of new BF Goodrich Comp T/A tires

-As stated above, this car is a driver, not a show
+Recent complete tune-up As stated above, this car is a driver, not a show

 car (and is priced accordingly).
 At some point in its life, it had